-Slope and PSE parameters were compared against zero and between conditions using one- or two-sample t-tests, respectively.
-All t-tests were two-sided.
+Slope and PSE parameters were compared against zero and one, respectively, and between conditions using one- or two-sample t tests, respectively.
+All t tests were two sided.
 Cohen's d is provided as a measure of effect size.

 Open practices statement